Wole Soyinka: Writing and publishing

-In December 1962, Soyinka's essay "Towards a True Theater" was published.
-He began teaching with the Department of English Language at Obafemi Awolowo University in Ifẹ.
-He discussed current affairs with "négrophiles," and on several occasions openly condemned government censorship.
+A lecturer at Obafemi Awolowo University in Ifẹ, Soyinka discussed current affairs with negrophiles and on several occasions, openly condemned government censorship.
 At the end of 1963, his first feature-length movie, Culture in Transition, was released.
-In 1965 The Interpreters, "a complex but also vividly documentary novel", was published in London by André Deutsch.
+In 1965, his book The Interpreters was published in London by André Deutsch.
+Along with other professionals, Soyinka founded the Drama Association of Nigeria.

-That December, together with scientists and men of theatre, Soyinka founded the Drama Association of Nigeria.
-In 1964 he also resigned his university post, as a protest against imposed pro-government behaviour by the authorities.
-A few months later, in 1965, he was arrested for the first time, charged with holding up a radio station at gunpoint (as described in his 2006 memoir You Must Set Forth at Dawn) and replacing the tape of a recorded speech by the premier of Western Nigeria with a different tape containing accusations of election malpractice.
-Soyinka was released after a few months of confinement, as a result of protests by the international community of writers.
-This same year he wrote two more dramatic pieces: Before the Blackout and the comedy Kongi's Harvest.
-He also wrote The Detainee, a radio play for the BBC in London.
-His play The Road premiered in London at the Commonwealth Arts Festival, opening on 14 September 1965, at the Theatre Royal.
-At the end of the year, he was promoted to headmaster and senior lecturer in the Department of English Language at University of Lagos.
+In 1964, he resigned from his university post, as a protest against imposed pro-government behaviour by the authorities.
+In 1965, he was arrested for the first time, charged with holding up a radio station at gunpoint – about which he would later write in his 2006 memoir, You Must Set Forth at Dawn – and replacing the tape of a recorded speech by the premier of Western Region with a different tape containing accusations of electoral malpractice.
+He was released after some months of confinement, as a result of protests by the international community of writers.
+In the same year, he wrote two more dramatic pieces: Before the Blackout and Kongi's Harvest.
+He also wrote The Detainee, a radio play for BBC in London.
+On 14 September 1965, his play The Road premiered in London at the Commonwealth Arts Festival and at the Theatre Royal Stratford East.
+Soyinka was promoted to senior lecturer in the department of English language of the University of Lagos.

-Soyinka's political speeches at that time criticised the cult of personality and government corruption in African dictatorships.
-In April 1966, his play Kongi's Harvest was produced in revival at the World Festival of Negro Arts in Dakar, Senegal.
-The Road was awarded the Grand Prix.
-In June 1965, his play The Trials of Brother Jero was produced at the Hampstead Theatre Club in London, and in December 1966 The Lion and the Jewel was staged at the Royal Court Theatre.
+Marriages and teaching

+In 1958, Soyinka married British writer Barbara Dixon, whom he met while studying at the University of Leeds in the 1950s.
+The couple had a son, Olaokun and a daughter, Morenike.
+After they separated, he married in 1963 to a Nigerian librarian, Olaide Idowu.
+They had three daughters: Moremi, Iyetade (1965–2013), Peyibomi and a son, Ilemakin.
+Soyinka married Folake Doherty in 1989 and had three sons: Tunlewa, Bojode and Eniara.

+From 1975 to 1999, Soyinka served as a Professor of Comparative literature at Obafemi Awolowo University.
+In the US, he taught at Cornell University as the Goldwin Smith professor for African Studies and Theatre Arts from 1988 to 1991.
+At Emory University, he was appointed Robert W. Woodruff Professor of the Arts in 1996 and has been a Professor of Creative Writing at the University of Nevada, Las Vegas.
+Soyinka served as scholar-in-residence at New York University's Institute of African American Affairs and at Loyola Marymount University in Los Angeles, California.
+He has also taught at the universities of Cambridge, Oxford, Harvard and Yale.
+He was a Distinguished Scholar in Residence at Duke University in 2008.

+In December 2017, Soyinka received the Europe Theatre Prize in the "Special Prize" category, awarded to someone who has "contributed to the realization of cultural events that promote understanding and the exchange of knowledge between peoples".

+On 1 September 2022, Soyinka took up the appointment of Professor of Theatre at New York University Abu Dhabi.